MycroftAI/mycroft-core/README.md

  - `flac`
  - `curl`
  - `fann`

+After manually installing these packages using your package manager, you can now run `./dev_setup.sh`.
+After this completes, restart the session (rebooting, or logging out and back in might work).

 ## Home Device and Account Manager
 Mycroft AI, Inc. maintains a device and account management system known as Mycroft Home.
 Developers may sign up at: https://home.mycroft.ai